Q: What is the Solcast API?

 Q: I’d like to use the Solcast API, how do I get started?

 A: First you need to sign-up for an API key by creating an account via our API registration page.
+You’ll be logged into our easy to use Solcast API Toolkit, which works in your web browser.

 Q: What’s an API?
 And what is an API key, and how do I use it?